World War: Campaign for Eastland

 “They couldn’t have gotten here yet.
 It has to be from a different invasion force.”

-“So they have two damned armies running around, and we don’t know where they came from, and what they’re doing?”
+“So they have two damned armies running around here and we don’t know where they came from, and what they’re doing?”

-“We know some of what they’re doing.
-A half an hour ago, our radar tracked over fifty planes flying into the captured airbase from off shore.”
+“We know some of what they are doing.
+A half an hour ago, our radar tracked over fifty planes flying into the base from off shore.”

 “We think most of them are fighter jets.
 Taking into account the Chen squadrons that they captured, they outnumber our air assets three to one.”

-“Where in the hell did they get fifty jet fighters?”
+“Where in the hell did they get fifty airplanes?”

 “They’ve got the combined assets of nine air forces.
 They’ve got fighters, bombers, tankers, tank killers, and transports.
-If they’ve sent fifty planes here, we estimate that they have at least another hundred and fifty back in Surprise.
-I don’t know if we’ll be seeing them any time soon, but we might.”
+If they’ve sent fifty planes here, we estimate that they have another hundred and fifty back in Surprise.
+I don’t know if we’ll be seeing them any time soon.”

 “I can’t answer that.”